frederic-perez/AmE-dictionary/data/idioms.md

 __to the fore__
 __to the fullest__
 __to the hilt__ :two: As much or to the greatest degree possible; completely or utterly. _They’ve had to borrow to the hilt to get the company off the ground._
-__to this day__ :eight: Up to and including the present time or date. _My neighbor owned a 1975 Corvette Stingray, and to this day I’ve never seen a car I thought looked cooler._ _I don’t know if they still do it to this day._
+__to this day__ :nine: Up to and including the present time or date. _My neighbor owned a 1975 Corvette Stingray, and to this day I’ve never seen a car I thought looked cooler._ _I don’t know if they still do it to this day._
 __to this end__ _To this end he wanted to use the Pope as intermediary._
 __toe the line__ :two: To adhere to the rules of something. _I expect you to toe the line at all times if you want to remain at this firm, Jonathan._
 __toe-to-toe__
 __together__
 __Tom Swifty__ :two::hammer:
+__tone deaf__
 __tongue in cheek__
+__tongue twister__ A word or phrase that is hard to say clearly due to difficult alliteration or pronunciation.
 __tongue-in-cheek__
+__too hot to handle__
+__too many irons in the fire__ :dart: An excessive number of simultaneous activities or potential undertakings or opportunities underway. _I have too many irons in the fire at work right now, and it’s going to be tricky to balance all of them over the next few weeks._
+__toot (one’s) own horn__ To boast or brag about one’s own abilities, skills, success, achievements, etc._ I don’t mean to toot my own horn, but this pasta sauce I made is quite delicious!_
+__toot__ __5__ _v_ _slang_ To emit a small, often audible fart. _Oops!
+Sorry for tooting!_ _My kids thought it was hilarious when I tooted in front of them._
 __tooth and nail__
 __top of mind__ :dart::two: Occupying one’s foremost attention or concern.
 Often hyphenated when used before a noun. _I assure you that privacy issues are a top-of-mind priority for our company._ _His top-of-mind interest._
 __top off__ _L.A. is topping off pools, watering lawns, washing cars._